Literature, Writing & Publishing (LWP)

 Requisite(s): One Literature course (ENG, AML, BRL, DRA, LIT) 2000,or higher

-Women hava a long history of writing for performance.
+Women have a long history of writing for performance.
 This course will introduce students to early playwrights such as Hrotsvitha and Aphra Behn and then focus on modern and contemporary playwrights such as Sophie Treadwell, Susan Glaspell, Lorraine Hansberry, Caryl Churchill, Ama Ata Aidoo, Yasmina Rez, Sarah Ruhl, Anna Deavere Smith, and Suzan-Lori Parks among others.
 Students will attend at least one live performance.

 Typically offered: Spring Only